Sketched and Truncated Polynomial Krylov Subspace Methods: Matrix Sylvester Equations: Numerical experiments

-We start by comparing the full Arnoldi method and \Cref{alg:whitening_krylov}.
-In both procedures we solve the projected equation, and thus check the stopping criterion, every $p$ iterations with $p \in \{1,10\}$.
-The truncation parameter in \Cref{alg:whitening_krylov} is set to $k=10$, the sketching dimension is $s=1\,200$ and maxit$=600$.
+To analyze the computational performance of the proposed method, we} {consider $n=90\,000$ and start by comparing the full Arnoldi method and \sPKSM.
+The threshold for the stopping criterion in full Arnoldi and \sPKSM~is $\tol=10^{-6}$.
+The truncation parameter in \sPKSM~is set to $k=10$, the sketching dimension is $s=1\,600$ and maxit$=800$.}

+{In both procedures, the cost of solving the projected equations becomes more and more dominant as the dimensions of the reduced matrices increase, being of the order of {$(rd)^3$}.
+To mitigate this shortcoming, it is common practice to solve the projected problem and check the stopping criterion every $p\geq 1$ iterations.
+We consider $p \in \{1,20\}$.}